East African Legislative Assembly: History

-First Assembly (2001-2006)
+First Assembly (2001–2006)

 The East African Legislative Assembly was inaugurated on 30 November 2001 as the legislative arm of the newly revived East African Community.
 The Assembly met in Arusha, Tanzania, where the Tripartite Commission announced it would upgrade to a treaty.
 Abdulrahman Kinana, an Elected Member from Tanzania was unanimous elected the Speaker of the First Assembly.
 The First Assembly met until 2006.

-Second Assembly (2007-2012)
+Second Assembly (2007–2012)

 On 1 July 2007, Burundi and Rwanda joined the East African Community, and, therefore, the East Africa Legislative Assembly.
 Abdirahim Abdi of Kenya served the Speaker of the Second Assembly.

 The elected members of the second EALA (2007–12) break down by political party as follows:

-Third Assembly (2012-2017)
+Third Assembly (2012–2017)

 Margaret Zziwa of Uganda served as the speaker from 2012 to 2014.
+She was the first woman to head the regional assembly and defeated her only rival Dora Byamukama 27 votes to 18 in the first round and 33 votes to 12 in the runoff.
 She was succeeded by Daniel Kidega, who served from 2014 until the end of the Third Assembly in 2017.

-Fourth Assembly (2017-2022)
+Fourth Assembly (2017–2022)

 The Fourth Assembly has a total of 62 members, of which each member state submits 9 elected members, and 8 ex-officio members.
 Its speaker is Martin Ngoga of Rwanda.

 The following table lists the elected members of the Fourth Assembly of the East African Legislative Assembly:

 The following table lists the ex-officio members of the Fourth Assembly of the East African Legislative Assembly:

+Fifth Assembly (2022–2027)

+The Fifth Assembly was inaugurated on 19 December 2022, which included for the first time 9 members from the Democratic Republic of Congo, which had joined the EALA in March of that year.
+Joseph Ntakarutimana of Burundi was elected as speaker of the 63-member parliamentary body.
+In addition to the elected members, the fifth parliament included nine ex-officio members – one from each member nation, the secretary general, and the counsel – who serve as ministers of the East African Community Affairs.
+The following table lists the elected members of the Fifth Assembly of the East African Legislative Assembly: